mrdougwright/deja-view/README.md

 	var input = this.node.querySelector('input')
 	var form = this.node.parentNode
 	var inputMatch = form.querySelector("input[name='" + name + "']")
-	if(input.value !== inputMatch.value) alert("invalid!!!!")
+	if(input.value !== inputMatch.value) alert("invalid omg!!!!")
 })
 ```

 ## utilities

-#### simple string interpolation

 ## patterns & tips

-* Think of your view -- that is, your HTML and your view expressions -- as a description of the layout and behavior of your data.
+* Think of your view -- that is, your HTML and your view expressions -- as just the description of the layout and behavior of your data.
-* Any complicated logic should live in the JS, not the view.
+* Any complicated logic -- like ajax, list reduction, or detailed data processing -- should still live in the JS, not the view.

 ## Why S-Expressions?

 Reasons for using S-Expressions:

 * It makes it clear that the view expressions are **not** javascript
-* It's fast and simple to parse
+* It's very fast and simple to parse
-* It is very scannable and more quickly differentiated from regular comments
+* It is visually scannable as distinct from html, but still reads similarly.
+It's also more quickly differentiated from regular comments

 ## view expression grammar